Norah Jones: 2004–2009: Feels like Home, Not Too Late and The Fall

-2012: Little Broken Hearts
+2012–2019: Little Broken Hearts, Day Breaks and Begin Again

 After working with Danger Mouse and Daniele Luppi on some of the tracks for their album Rome, Jones worked with Danger Mouse again on her fifth studio album, Little Broken Hearts, which was released on May 1, 2012.
 She played the album in its entirety at SXSW 2012.
 American Songwriter called Little Broken Hearts the "most dramatic and rewarding departure she's made in her career."
 On May 25, 2012, she began her fifth world tour in Paris, with performances in Europe, North America, Asia, South America, and Australia.
 She performed in London at the Roundhouse on September 10, 2012, as part of the iTunes Festival which was broadcast on the internet.
 She toured three cities in India for the first time because her father wanted her to do so.
 She also performed a headlining performance at Summer's Day, music festival produced by Only Much Louder.
 The tour started at Summer's Day in Mumbai on March 3 and included stops in New Delhi on March 5 and Bangalore on March 8.

-2016: Day Breaks

 Her sixth studio album, Day Breaks, which included nine new songs and three cover versions, was released on October 7, 2016.
 "Carry On", the album's lead single, was released to digital outlets on the same day.
-The album marked a return to her piano after dabbling in folk and pop for the last two records.
+The album marked a return to her piano after dabbling in folk and pop on the last two records.
 Jones said the goal of this record was to do everything live.
 She said in an interview with Billboard, "When you have great musicians, there's no reason to overdub.
 That strips the soul out of the music."
+In 2019, Jones released a compilation album of singles she recorded from 2018 to 2019, entitled Begin Again, and the set includes collaborations with Jeff Tweedy and Thomas Bartlett.

-2020: Pick Me Up Off the Floor
+2020–present: Pick Me Up Off the Floor, I Dream of Christmas, and Visions

 Her seventh studio album, Pick Me Up Off the Floor, was released on June 12, 2020.
 It debuted at number 87 on the US Billboard 200, making it Jones's first album not to debut in the top three.
+Her eighth studio album, I Dream of Christmas, was released in 2021, with an expanded version released in 2022.
+In 2023, Jones was featured on rapper Logic's song "Paradise II" from his first independent studio album, College Park.

+In March 2024, Jones released her ninth studio album, Visions, produced by Leon Michels.
+It was described by The Los Angeles Times as "a funky, gently psychedelic garage-soul record".
+The album won the Grammy Award for Best Traditional Pop Vocal Album at the 67th Grammy Awards in 2025, Jones's tenth Grammy win.